thejaminator/latteries/text/research_tips/slides.md

 In your main slides, highlight that specific setup.

 Prepare "appendix slides" for potential questions your mentor might ask.
-For example, ablations, scaling with more data, and whether these factors change the results.
+For example, ablations, scaling with more data.
+Training loss curves.
+What is the breakdown of your training dataset?
+How many samples?
 These slides can be less polished and more detailed.